 Nishan de Silva, M.D., M.B.A.
 Nishan de Silva, M.D., M.B.A. has served as a member of our Board of Directors since June 2021.
 Dr. de Silva most recently served as Chief Executive Officer of Radionetics Oncology, a private company, from March 2022 to July 2023.
 Prior to joining Radionetics Oncology, Dr. de Silva had served as Chief Executive Officer of AFYX Therapeutics, a private biotechnology company from April 2018 to February 2022, and served as a director at AFYX Therapeutics since May 2020 to February 2022.
 Previously, Dr. de Silva served as President, Chief Operating Officer, and director of Poseida Therapeutics, a cell- and gene therapy-focused biopharmaceutical company, from June 2015 to March 2018.
 Dr. de Silva also previously served as Vice President Finance and Strategy, and Chief Financial Officer at Ligand Pharmaceuticals.
-Dr. de Silva also previously served on the board of directors at CONNECT, a private organization, until November 2019.
 Dr. de Silva graduated Summa Cum Laude with a Bachelor of Arts degree in Biology from Harvard University, and received his M.D. degree from the University of Pennsylvania School of Medicine, as well as an M.B.A. degree from The Wharton School of the University of Pennsylvania.
 Dr. de Silva's experience in the biotechnology industry, and his knowledge of gene therapies and clinical development contributed to our Board of Directors' conclusion that he should serve as a director of our Company.